jeremy9959/Mathematics-for-Machine-Learning/chapters/05-logistic-regression.md

 ### Another point of view on logistic regression

-In @tbl-logistic_data we summarize the results of our experiments in groups by the value of the $x$ parameter.
+In @tbl-logistic-data we summarize the results of our experiments in groups by the value of the $x$ parameter.
 We can think of the data somewhat differently, by instead considering each event separately, corresponding to a parameter value $x$ and an outcome $0$ or $1$.
-From this point of view the data summarized in @tbl-logistic_data would correspond to a vector with  $700$ rows.
+From this point of view the data summarized in @tbl-logistic-data would correspond to a vector with  $700$ rows.
 The first $100$ rows (corresponding to the first column of the table) would have first entry $-3$, the next $100$ would have $-2$, or so on.
 So our parameter values form a  vector $X$.
 Meanwhile, the outcomes form a vector $Y$ with entries $0$ or $1$.